 Miep Gies hid the Frank family for years during the German occupation of the Netherlands and even saved Anne Frank's diary from falling into Nazi hands.

+In 1933, Miep Gies began working for Opekta, a European spice and pectin company that specialized in manufacturing jam, in Amsterdam.
 It was there that she met the man who would become her husband, Jan Gies, and her boss Otto Frank, a businessman who had moved from Germany to the Netherlands to escape from Nazi prosecution.
-Over the years, Hermine Santruschitz became close with Otto and the rest of the Frank family – particularly his daughter, Anne.
+Over the years, Miep Gies became close with Otto and the rest of the Frank family – particularly his daughter, Anne.

-Almost everyone knows of Anne, as her story of living a life in hiding has become one of the world’s most famous books.
-However, her harrowing story is one that may never have been heard if not for Hermine Santruschitz, who most people know as Miep Gies.
+Today, countless millions around the world know about Anne Frank, as her diary of hiding from the Nazis along with her family during the Holocaust has become one of modern history’s most famous and powerful books.
+However, her harrowing story is one that may never have been heard at all if not for Miep Gies.

-It is thanks to Miep Gies that The Diary of Anne Frank exists today as after the Frank family was found, Gies retrieved the book from the family’s shelter above the Opekta factory.
-However, Miep Gies’ contribution to her story seemed to have been forgotten.
+It is thanks to Miep Gies that The Diary of a Young Girl exists today.
+Not only did Gies and her husband help the Frank family hide in 1942, but after they were found in 1944, Gies retrieved Anne’s diary from the family’s shelter above the Opekta factory.
+However, Miep Gies’ contribution to this astonishing story has gone largely overlooked by many.

-Born on February 15, 1909, in Austria, Hermine Santruschitz was moved to Holland to live with a foster family when she was just 11 years old when Austria was experiencing food shortages after World War 1.
-Gies was a straight-A student who displayed an enthusiasm for dancing and exploring the town with her friends.
+Born Hermine Santruschitz on February 15, 1909 in Austria, Miep Gies was moved to Holland to live with a foster family when she was just 11 years old when Austria was experiencing food shortages after World War I. Gies was a straight-A student who displayed an enthusiasm for dancing and exploring the town with her friends.
 She described herself as having a rich social life, and as being a part of many clubs and activities.